-SECTION 5 ADDITIONAL SOCIAL AND LEGAL ISSUES
+SECTION 5: ADDITIONAL SOCIAL AND LEGAL ISSUES

 This section provides an overview of some additional social and legal issues raised by encephalitis.
-It also signposts to various organisations who may be able to provide further information and support.

-E.

-1 - 7-2

-24 100
+Please check your local services for specific rules for your country.

-Encephalitis can affect employment and family's finances.

-It is important to get professional help when applying for benefits.

-It is your responsibility to inform the Driver and Vehicle Licensing Agency (DVLA) about your illness.

-🧏 You may need to surrender your driving license if your driving has become unsafe.

-When planning your holiday you may need to take extra care because some of the consequences of encephalitis.
+- Encephalitis can affect employment and family's finances. - It is important to get professional help when applying for benefits. - It is your responsibility to inform the responsible authority for driving about your illness. - · You may need to surrender your driving license if your driving has become unsafe. - When planning your holiday you may need to take extra care because of some of the consequences of encephalitis.

-Capacity to make decisions 79

-Driving after encephalitis

-Money and benefits

-Holiday and travel insurance

-Pathways through a medico-legal investigation .

-CAPACITY TO MAKE DECISIONS